Master of Contemporary Art

 MACA – Master of Contemporary Art

-- Freedom of assembling your curriculum within a diverse programme that offers theoretical tools and practical training
+- Opportunity to assemble your curriculum within a diverse programme that offers theoretical tools and practical training

 - Individual tutoring for contemporary artists by contemporary artists

-- Access to professional studios of sound art, lens-based art, installation and sculpture, graphic art and painting
+- Access to professional studios of sound art, lens-based art, installation and sculpture and graphic art

 - Student exchange (KUNO, DAMA, ERASMUS)